elixir-lsp/elixir-ls/README.md

 If a breakpoint is set on the line with `some_function()`, the last bound value for `a` seen by the expression breakpoint evaluator will be `5`, even though it should be `4`.

-Additionally, although all bound variables are accessible in the expression evaluator, the evaluator doesn't support accessing module attributes because those are determined at compile time.
+Additionally, although all bound variables are accessible in the expression evaluator, the evaluator doesn't support accessing module attributes (because these are determined at compile time).

 ### Connecting to debugger